Healthy Bean Salad

 I have been pleasantly surprised, nay, shocked at how much my family has been liking the semi-endless stream of bean salads that have been gracing our table.
 Inexpensive, yes, sure, but I’ve also been making them because they are colorful, and protein-filled, and nutritious, and easy, and fast, and because (probably like you) I have a whole lot of beans in my pantry and I need to use them (and not feel like an idiot for buying so many).

 In this salad I picked a combo of chickpeas (which are probably my favorite bean), and fava beans, which I happened to have, and don’t use all that often.
 You can and should use whatever beans you have.

-Some people can’t eat fava beans, so if you are serving guests mention that they are in this salad: some people of African, Southeast Asian and Mediterranean descent can have an enzyme deficiency that causes a severe reaction – if you don’t have this deficiency (and most of us don’t), these beans are just as delicious, healthful, and versatile as any other bean.
-But worth noting.
+Some people can’t eat fava beans, so if you mention that they are in this salad if you are unsure of people’s dietary restrictions: some people of African, Southeast Asian and Mediterranean descent can have an enzyme deficiency that causes a severe reaction.
+If you don’t have this deficiency (and most of us don’t), these beans are just as delicious, healthful, and versatile as any other bean.
+But the possibility for a reaction is worth noting.

-Chickpea and Fava Bean Salad: This colorful, high protein salad will make any table look cheerier, and it’s extremely flexible, so don’t be afraid to swap around ingredients!Tweet This
+Chickpea and Fava Bean Salad: This colorful, high protein salad is extremely flexible, so don’t be afraid to swap around ingredients!Tweet This

 Flexible Bean Salad Recipe

 Like all bean recipes, there is just endless flexibility here.
 Yes, swap out the beans for whatever you have.
 Zucchini instead of cucumber, any color olives (or no olives….or a tablespoon of capers), whatever vinegar, whatever mustard you have, great.
 Whatever color onions, or maybe shallots.
 Pinch of red pepper flakes or another hot pepper instead of the jalapeno.

 What to Serve with Chickpea and Fava Bean Salad:

 - Island Chicken Bites